ur2136/CodingChallenge/README.md

 Create a file called .env file inside the root directory with contents:
 `SUBDOMAIN=<name-of-zendesk-subdomain>

  TOKEN=<oauth-authorization-access-token>
  `

+where <name-of-zendesk-subdomain> is the name of the zendesk subdomain and <oauth-authorization-access-token> is the oauth authorization access token for the user.

 Now install node modules required for the project using :